Skip to main content

 For weight loss, semaglutide and tirzepatide have the strongest clinical evidence — large Phase 3 trials, FDA approval, and millions of patients treated.
 For GH optimization, ipamorelin and CJC-1295 have the most clinical compounding history.
 For healing, BPC-157 has the most extensive preclinical research library, though human trials are still lacking.
 Retatrutide is generating significant attention from its Phase 2 data and ongoing Phase 3 trials.

-How long does it take to see results?
+How long does it take to see results from peptides?

 Most peptides show initial effects within 4–8 weeks.
 GLP-1 compounds (semaglutide, tirzepatide) typically show appetite changes within the first week, with meaningful weight loss by weeks 4–8.
 Healing peptides (BPC-157, TB-500) are often reported to show improvement in 2–4 weeks for acute injuries.
 GH peptides (ipamorelin, CJC-1295) generally need 8–12 weeks for noticeable body composition changes.
 Longevity peptides (MOTS-c, epithalon) may take months and are harder to measure subjectively.
 Run a minimum 12–16 week cycle before evaluating.